Culturing Leukemic Stem & Progenitor Cells with StemSpan™ Medium

 Figure 4.
 Expansion of CD34+ CML Cells.

-CD34+ CML cells were cultured in StemSpan™ SFEM II containing CD34+ Expansion Supplement (Exp) without or with UM171 as described in the protocol.
+CD34+ CML cells were cultured in StemSpan™ SFEM II containing CD34+ Expansion Supplement (Exp) without or with UM171 (UM) as described in the protocol.
 After 7 and 14 days, the cultured cells were stained with fluorescently labeled antibodies against CD45, CD34, CD90, CD45RA, and with ALDEFLUOR™ (Catalog #01700) to measure ALDH activity, and analyzed by flow cytometry.
 Sequential gates were used to determine the percentages of viable CD45+, CD45+CD34+, and CD45+CD34+CD90+CD45RA- cells (based on “Fluorescence Minus One" (FMO) controls), and ALDHbr cells (based on DEAB control).
 (A) Representative flow cytometry profiles at day 7 are shown.
 The (B,D) frequency and (C,E) cell numbers of these subsets per initial CD34+ cell on (B,C) day 7 and (D,E) day 14 are shown.
 StemSpan™ SFEM II supplemented with CD34+ Expansion Supplement supports the expansion of CML cells in culture.
 The addition of UM171 enhances expansion of all subsets shown (~10-fold expansion of CD34+ progenitor cells at day 7 and ~20-fold at day 14 compared to cultures without UM171).
+UM729 is expected to provide similar results when used at a final concentration of 1μM.
 Data shown are mean ± SEM (n = 6).
 P-values were calculated using a two-tailed paired Student's t-test (*P < 0.05; **p < 0.01; ***p < 0.0001).
 All six CML samples tested were able to expand in culture.

 Figure 5.
 Expansion of CD34+ AML Cells.

-CD34+ AML cells were cultured in StemSpan™ SFEM II containing CD34+ Expansion Supplement (Exp) alone, or with UM171 as described in the protocol.
+CD34+ AML cells were cultured in StemSpan™ SFEM II containing CD34+ Expansion Supplement (Exp) alone, or with UM171 (UM) as described in the protocol.
 After 7 and 14 days, the cultured cells were stained with fluorescently labeled antibodies and with ALDEFLUOR™ as described in Figure 4.
 (A) Representative flow cytometry profiles at day 7 are shown.
 The (B, D) frequency and (C, E) cell numbers of these subsets per initial CD34+ cell on (B, C) day 7 and (D, E) day 14 are shown.
 SFEM II supplemented with CD34+ Expansion Supplement supports the expansion of AML cells in culture.
 The addition of UM171 further enhances expansion of all subsets shown (~3-fold expansion of all subsets at day 7 and ~7-fold at day 14 compared to cultures without UM171).
+UM729 is expected to provide similar results when used at a final concentration of 1μM.
 Data shown are mean ± SEM (n = 6).
 P-values were calculated using a two-tailed paired Student's t-test (*P < 0.05; **p < 0.01).
 Six out of ten AML samples tested were able to expand in culture.

 When cultured with UM171, the frequencies of CD34+ cells, CD34+CD90+ CD45RA- cells, and ALDHbr cells in AML cultures at day 7 and day 14 (Figure 5) were similar to those of CML samples (Figure 4) (~80% CD34+ cells for both CML and AML samples at day 7); whereas the numbers of CD34+ cells, CD34+CD90+ CD45RA- cells, and ALDHbr cells in AML samples (Figure 5) were 2.5-fold lower than those of CML samples (Figure 4) (~70-fold expansion of CD34+ cells in CML samples vs ~30-fold expansion of CD34+ cells in AML samples at day 7).